eugenia1984/airbnb-clone/README.md

 ## Features 📢

-✔️ Login with e-mail and password, or Google or GitHub
+✔️ Login with e-mail and password, or Google or GitHub.
+Credential authentication.
+Google authentication.
+Github authentication

-✔️
+✔️ Tailwind design.
+Tailwind animations and effects

-✔️
+✔️ Full responsiveness

 ✔️